The Godfather (2006 video game): Early news

 The Godfather was first announced by Electronic Arts on March 10, 2004.
-Speaking at the Bear Stearns Media, Entertainment & Information Conference in Palm Beach, Florida, EA's CFO Warren Jensen confirmed rumors that EA were working on a Godfather game.
-No other details were revealed except for the fact that it would "likely be an M-rated game," making it EA's first ever M-rated title.
+Speaking at the Bear Stearns Media, Entertainment & Information Conference in Palm Beach, Florida, EA's CFO Warren Jensen confirmed rumors that EA were working on a The Godfather game.
+No other details were revealed except for the fact that it would "likely be an M-rated game", making it EA's first ever M-rated title.
 The game was first shown at the 2004 Spike Video Game Awards on December 14.
 Slated for a third quarter release in 2005 on as yet unspecified current generation systems, EA showed a pre-rendered cutscene depicting Vito Corleone drinking wine, scratching his cheek, and then looking into the camera and saying "Some day, and that day may never come, I may call upon you to do a service for me.
 But until that day, accept this, as a gift."

 Gameplay details remained unknown until January 2005, when Famitsu published an interview with producer Hunter Smith.
 He revealed the game would be an open world title in the vein of the Grand Theft Auto games, and that, at present, developers EA Redwood Shores had one-hundred-and-twenty staff working full-time on the game, with that number expected to increase to two-hundred in the coming months.
 He stated that although the game itself was only 15% complete, the narrative was finalized; players would control an original character who begins as a small-time member of the Corleone family, and must work his way up through the ranks.
 He stated that EA had wanted to make an open-world game for some time; "We wanted to make a title with the same style of open world, but with a strong background, one where you build human relationships while creating your own story."
 He also explained that the player's progression path through the game could be determined by the player, but would intersect with the plot of the film at certain points, and the player would get to participate in famous scenes from the movie; "It's constructed so that players will appear in the scene and will feel as if they are alive within it."